Can You Sell a House As-Is Without an Inspection? It’s Common With Fixer-Uppers

 In fact, some buyers actively seek out as-is house sales.
 Flippers, investors, and iBuyers are always in the market for an inexpensive house that they can buy quickly, oftentimes for cash.
 In very hot markets where competition is high, even regular homebuyers become more willing to purchase a property as is.

 As-is sales also make sense for many sellers.
-There are several reasons that sellers choose the as is sales path, including:
+There are several reasons that sellers choose the as-is sales path, including:

-• Inherited property.
+- Inherited property.
 Maybe the house is located far away from you, or maybe you’re happy with your current home and don’t particularly want the burden of owning another house.

-• Relocation.
+- Relocation.
 If you’ve recently landed a job in a different state, you might want to say goodbye to your old home quickly.

-• Retirement.
+- Retirement.
 Sometimes empty nesters want to downsize or move to a warmer climate without having to deal with repairs to their old home.

-Whatever your reason for considering an as-is house sale, one thing is certain: a strong strategy will lead to a successful sale.
+Whatever your reason for considering an as-is house sale, one thing is for certain: a strong strategy will lead to a successful sale.

-Strategies for how to sell a house as is without inspection
+Strategies for how to sell a house as-is without inspection

-• Identify your target market.
+- Identify your target market.
 Your strategy and price may change depending on whether you want to sell to an investor or to someone who will make the house their home.
-Property investors and flippers gravitate toward lower priced properties, whereas there’s more room for negotiation if you sell to an individual or family.
+Property investors and flippers gravitate toward lower-priced properties, whereas there’s more room for negotiation if you sell to an individual or family.

-• Market creatively.
+- Market creatively.
 You can avoid the “as-is stigma” with smart and creative marketing.
 Instead of describing a home that needs repairs as a “handyman’s dream,” focus on the positives first.
 What features and amenities does the house have?
 What’s the neighborhood like?
-And don’t be afraid to say why you’re selling it as is.
+And don’t be afraid to say why you’re selling it as-is.
 Candor can go a long way, especially if you’re selling an inherited property with no major issues.

-• Make a great first impression.
-Want your buyer to fall in love with the house and give them a warm, cozy feeling about buying as is?
+- Make a great first impression.
+Want your buyer to fall in love with the house and give them a warm, cozy feeling about buying as-is?
 Spruce it up!
 “If someone has put a little bit of time and effort into making the house look nice,” McCoy says, “it goes a long way to make the buyer feel that the seller has taken care of the house.”
 That can help the buyer feel more comfortable putting in an offer.

-• Consider a pre-listing inspection.
+- Consider a pre-listing inspection.
 Hiring an inspector before you list the house can provide insight into the house’s value and any repairs that need attention.
 Taking this step can put potential buyers at ease.

 A great sales strategy also involves looking at the sale from the buyer’s point of view.
 For Strung, he’s paying close attention to the fundamentals.
-“I look at the electrical panel, the plumbing and pipes, roof, windows, and hot water heater” he says.
-He requests information on when these components were installed or upgraded in the house so that he can “determine whether to put some work into it, so that it can be a nice, functional house for a long time.”
+“I look at the electrical panel, the plumbing and pipes, roof, windows, and hot water heater,” he says.
+He requests information on when these components were installed or upgraded in the house so that he can “determine whether to put some work into it so that it can be a nice, functional house for a long time.”

 Your strategy should also include a knowledgeable partner.
-Just because you’re selling as is doesn’t prevent you from getting help from a top real estate agent.
+Just because you’re selling as-is doesn’t prevent you from getting help from a top real estate agent.
 Great agents can sell your home faster and for more money, even if you’re not selling the traditional way.

-Should you sell your house as is?
+Should you sell your house as-is?

 Header Image Source: (Damien Daye / Pexels)